openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Beta Limitations

 Note that while Requirements is in [beta](#Requirements) in this **minor**, non-breaking MDS 1.2.0 release, items listed as "required" or "disallowed" will be treated as a _request_ only by default (precluding intentional formal agency communications with providers) to prevent an _unintentional_ burden on providers.
-For the next **major**, breaking MDS 2.0.0 release, these items will be be required as documented.
+For the next **major**, breaking MDS 2.0.0 release, these items will be be required or diallowed as documented.

 #### Requirement Format